Bir vs Kamshet

 Landing Visibility & Instructor Feedback

-At Bir, the landing zone is frequently not visible from take-off.
+At Bir, the landing zone is not visible from the East take-off.
 Beginners must rely entirely on radio communication, briefing, memory, and judgment for their approach, often before they have enough experience to visualise a full landing circuit.

-In Kamshet, landing areas are usually visible from launch.
+In Kamshet, landing areas are always visible from launch.
 This helps students mentally map their flight, understand approach geometry, and receive real-time feedback from instructors on the ground.

 Instructor Intervention, Error Recovery & Decision Load